Haru Urara: Racing career

-At her debut, on November 17, 1998 at the Kōchi Racetrack, Haru Urara lost, placing fifth—and last.
-Over the next four-and-a-half years, she would compete once or twice every month, but was unable to obtain a single victory.
+At her debut on November 17, 1998, at the Kōchi Racetrack, Haru Urara lost, placing fifth—and last.
+Over the next four-and-a-half years, she would compete once or twice every month without winning.

 In June 2003, after garnering her 80th consecutive loss, the story was picked up by the national Japanese media, making "Haru Urara" a household name.
-She quickly became very popular in Japan, and was called "the shining star of losers everywhere" (負け組の星, makegumi no hoshi), for continuing to run with all her heart, despite her seemingly endless losing streak.
-This surge in popularity was dubbed "The Haru Urara Boom", and news about Haru Urara even reached the international community, being reported in the United States, Canada, Germany and elsewhere.
+She quickly became very popular in Japan, and was called "the shining star of losers everywhere" (負け組の星, makegumi no hoshi), for continuing to run, despite her losing streak.
+This surge in popularity was dubbed "The Haru Urara Boom", and news about Haru Urara reached the international community.